UniStuttgart-IKR/PlutoBoard.jl/docs/src/index.md

 ## Write your own code
 There is some hierarchy:
-- `main` in `src/Main.jl` gets called in the beginning, so use this as julia entry point
+- `main` in `src/Main.jl` gets called in the beginning, use this as Julia entry point
-- functions that should be callable from js need to go into `src/Functions.jl`
+- `static/javascript/main.js` is getting executed in the beginning too, use this as JS entrypoint
-- all javascript files in `static/javascript/` are getting executed, though `static/javascript/javascript.js` is the last one, so use this as js entry point
+- functions that should be callable from js should to go into `src/Functions.jl`.
+They can be anywhere else too, but make sure they are included in `src/YOUR_PACKAGE_NAME.jl`

-There is a simple example in `src/Functions.jl`, `src/static/index.html` and `src/static/javascript/javascript.js` about calling a julia function from javascript with callbacks.
+There is a simple example in `src/Functions.jl`, `static/index.html` and `static/javascript/main.js` about calling a Julia function from JS with callbacks.

 ### Simple calling of a Julia function within HTML using a button and an input